 If you are interested in reading more about my adventures during our three week trip in Indonesia, here is a list of all the articles that I have written:

-If you would like to save this article for future use, please click on the “Save” button on the photo below.
+If you would like to save this article for future use, please click on the “Save” button on one of the photos below.
 If you think that this article could be useful to someone else, please feel free to share it on your social media channels!
 Thanks!